TrashMonks/hagadias/README.md

 # and so on.

-# Tile support requires you to download the modding tile toolkit, as in the readme section above.
+# Tile support requires you to download the modding tile toolkit, described in the section above.
 But with it, you can do:

 >>> youngivory = qindex['Young Ivory']